All-Polish Youth: Modern days

-Idea
+Ideology

 The All-Polish Youth is a nationalist and Catholic organization.
 It states that it recognizes God as the highest of all universal principles and deems the Catholic Church as the nation's mentor and the only way of pursuing holiness.
 Members of the All-Polish Youth highlight the purported need to ensure due respect to the Church, as well as its position within the State.
 According to the organization's 1989 manifesto, they claim that the Catholic ethic should be irrevocable both in public and private spheres of life.
 The organization advocates for the development of the Catholic State of the Polish Nation which should "become a pillar of the Western culture based upon Christian principles".
 The All-Polish Youth considers the notion of a nation to be understood as "a community united by faith, history, culture, land, speech, and customs, to be the most prominent of the earthly values".

 The All-Polish Youth perceives the state as a necessary form of social coexistence, which politically engages the nation's members, and argues that its improvement should be permanently cared for.
 According to the organization, family means "oneness of faith and blood and is supposed to be a keystone of tradition and mores".
 Members of the All-Polish Youth believe that family should be protected from what they describe as "moral threats", and that families shall should receive support in both (undefined) material and spiritual respect.
-They claim that culture should be “a spiritual right of the nation's life and a proof of spirit's superiority over materiality and that it shall be cared for and maintained as such".
+They claim that culture should be "a spiritual right of the nation's life and a proof of spirit's superiority over materiality and that it shall be cared for and maintained as such".